We want to help to get you working in Australia as soon as possible.

 - submit the relevant application form - completed in full and with all required documentation.

-Once you have submitted your skills assessment application form, there are four stages to the assessment program for Temporary (457) visas and Permanent migration and Optional Skills Assessment Service.
+Once you have submitted your skills assessment application form, there are four stages to the assessment for the Temporary Skill Shortage and Permanent Migration Assessment Programs.

 The four stages of the assessment program are: